dbmdz/digitalcollections-blueprints/webapp-springboot-thymeleaf/doc/README-14-Code-Quality.md

 Thus, SpotBugs was able to detect this null pointer dereference 🤗

 **Notice**: In order to get a correct SpotBugs analysis, the `mvn clean install` command needs to be executed sucessfully.
-Thus, you first need to correct the violating checkstyle rule (see previous section).

 ### GUI